jjayeon/inputjs/README.md

 # draw-with-me-solo
-An easy mouse-drawing app in browser.
+An easy mouse-drawing app in browser using Fabric.js.